 Why World Cancer Day matters

-Many of these deaths can be avoided with increased governmental support and funding for prevention, detection and treatment programmes.
-Unless urgent action is taken to raise awareness about cancer and develop practical strategies to address the disease, millions of people will continue to die.
+Many of these deaths can be avoided with increased governmental support and funding for prevention, early detection and treatment programmes.

 Sadly, the greatest increase in cancer is projected to hit low- and middle-income countries, those least equipped to cope with the social and economic impact of the disease.